ymcatwincities/openy/docs/Development/Upgrade path.md

 # How to support upgrade path
 All changes in configurations should be added to appropriate hook\_update\_N in order to update already existing environments.
+We suggest to use https://www.drupal.org/project/confi for working with hook\_update\_N.

 ### `openy.install` in profile
 In this file we should put updates that are related to the distribution in general and don't fit into any feature.